 2.1.5.
-Remuneration Committee (RemCo)
+Remuneration & Governance Committee

-The Committee is appointed by the Board to assist the Board in overseeing remuneration policies and practices and Board governance This will include setting senior executive and director remuneration and developing and submitting to the Board recommendations with respect to other employee benefits considered advisable.
-The main duties and responsibilities of RemCo are to:
+The Committee is appointed by the Board to assist the Board in overseeing remuneration & governance policies.
+This includes setting senior executive and director remuneration and developing and submitting to the Board recommendations with respect to other employee benefits considered advisable.